-As of December 31, 2021, the REIT was in compliance with all debt covenants with various lenders.
+As at December 31, 2022, the REIT was in compliance with all debt covenants with various lenders.

 Pursuant to the Declaration of Trust, the REIT shall not incur or assume any indebtedness if, after giving effect to the incurrence or assumption of such indebtedness, the total indebtedness of the REIT (including convertible debentures) would be more than 65% of Gross Book Value.